henrivanwerkhoven/Sermons-NL/readme.txt

 * Bug fix: page refresh required after resolving issue in plugin dashboard
 * Bug fix: kerkomroep live broadcast can be deleted when no longer broadcasting

+= 0.3 =
+* Use of Wordpress build-in http api
+* Proper use of inline script
+* Removing dependency on external script
+* Added documentation of external services

 == Upgrade Notice ==

 = 0.1 =